How to Publish an AI Research Paper – Step-by-Step Guide

 Step 2 — Draft the Manuscript

 Many journals use the IMRaD structure (Introduction, Methods, Results, and Discussion).
-The structure may vary by discipline, but the principles remain consistent.
+While formats may vary across disciplines, the underlying objective remains consistent: to make the research understandable and assessable.

 Introduction

-Define the problem, summarize the context, and state the contribution.
+Define the problem, establish context, and clearly position the contribution.

 Methods

-Describe the study design, data, materials, and procedures in a reproducible manner.
+Describe the study design, data, materials, and procedures in a reproducible and transparent way.

 Results

-Report findings clearly and objectively, using tables/figures when appropriate.
+Report findings clearly and objectively, using tables or figures where appropriate.

 Discussion